 Organic matter should be present on Mars from the infall of exogenous objects such as comets, chondritic meteorites, and interplanetary dust particles, and possibly also from indigenous biological or geochemical synthesis on early Mars.
 It has been estimated that long term infall has delivered up to ~ 104 g/m2yr of organic matter and probably includes; amino acids, nucleobases, alkylbenzenes, naphthalene and higher polycyclic aromatic hydrocarbons, carboxylic acids, and complex insoluble organic matter.
 Steininger et al. (2012) estimated that the Martian surface could contain up to 60-ppm organic carbon from meteoritic sources, although other estimates are as high as 0.2–2.9% (Flynn & McKay, 1990).
 PAHs may, however, oxidize (in the presence of ultraviolet radiation) to metastable benzenecarboxylic acids which may have accumulated up to 500 ppm in the top meter of the Martian regolith (Benner et al., 2000).
 If life was/is present, it would expand on abiotic molecular sources to produce more complex molecules, and more specifically, organic molecules which would provide chemical markers of past or present life.
-These molecules, or the slightly altered compounds (fragments) produced by via diagenesis or interactions with radiation, are referred to as chemical biomarkers or just biomarkers .
-A variety of such compounds or fragments (e.g., hopanoids, lipids, chlorophyll, histidine, RNA/DNA) have been identified as being priority targets for life detection.
+These molecules, or the the altered compounds or their fragments produced by diagenesis or interactions with oxidants and various ionizing radiation, are referred to as chemical biomarkers or just biomarkers .
+A variety of such compounds or their fragments (e.g., hopanoids, lipids, chlorophyll, histidine, RNA/DNA) have been identified as being priority targets for life detection.